abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/openstack/validation-vm-launch.md

 ## What you've learned

-You validated your OpenStack deployment, created networking, uploaded an image, and successfully launched a virtual machine using OpenStack.
+You successfully validated your OpenStack deployment and confirmed that all services are operational.

+You also:

+- Created vSwitch networking specific to ARM + Azure
+- Uploaded an ARM-compatible image
+- Created network and compute resources
+- Launched and verified a virtual machine

+Your OpenStack environment is now fully functional and ready for use.